This PDF is the current document as it appeared on Public Inspection on 09/24/2012 at 08:45 am.

-The Department of Labor (DOL) is submitting a revision of the Bureau of Labor Statistics (BLS) sponsored information collection request (ICR) titled, “Consumer Price Index Commodities and Services Survey,” to the Office of Management and Budget (OMB) for review and approval for use in accordance with the Paperwork Reduction Act of 1995 (Pub.
-L. 104-13, 44 U.S.C. chapter 35).
+The Department of Labor (DOL) is submitting the Bureau of Labor Statistics (BLS) sponsored information collection request (ICR) titled, “Consumer Price Index Housing Survey,” to the Office of Management and Budget (OMB) for review and approval for continued use in accordance with the Paperwork Reduction Act (PRA) of 1995 (44 U.S.C.
+3501 et seq.).

 The Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by consumers for a market basket of consumer goods and services.
-Each month, BLS data collectors called economic assistants visit or call thousands of retail stores, service establishments, rental units, and doctors' offices all over the United States to obtain information on the prices of the thousands of items used to track and measure price changes in the CPI.
-The collection of price data from retail establishments is essential for the timely and accurate calculation of the commodities and services component of the CPI.
-The CPI is then widely used as a measure of inflation, indicator of the effectiveness of government economic policy, deflator for other economic series, and as a means of adjusting dollar values.
+Each month, BLS data collectors visit or call thousands of retail stores, service establishments, rental units, and doctors' offices all over the United States to obtain information on the prices of the thousands of items used to track and measure price changes in the CPI.
+The collection of price data from rental units is essential for the timely and accurate calculation of the shelter component of the CPI.
+The CPI is then widely used as a measure of inflation, indicator of the effectiveness of government economic policy, deflator for other economic series and as a means of adjusting dollar values.

 This information collection is subject to the PRA.
 A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless it is approved by the OMB under the PRA and displays a currently valid OMB Control Number.
-In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information if the collection of information does not display a valid OMB control number.
-See 5 CFR 1320.5(a) and 5 CFR 1320.5(a) and 1320.6.
-The DOL obtains OMB approval for this information collection under OMB Control Number 1220-0039.
-The current OMB approval is scheduled to expire on May 31, 2011; however, it should be noted that information collections submitted to the OMB receive a month-to-month extension while they undergo review.
-For additional information, see the related notice published in the Federal Register on January 12, 2011 (76 FR 2149).
+In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information if the collection of information does not display a valid Control Number.
+See 5 CFR 1320.5(a) and 1320.6.
+The DOL obtains OMB approval for this information collection under Control Number 1220-0163.
+The current approval is scheduled to expire on November 30, 2012; however, it should be noted that existing information collection requirements submitted to the OMB receive a month-to-month extension while they undergo review.
+For additional information, see the related notice published in the Federal Register on June 18, 2012 (77 FR 36296).

-Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within 30 days of the publication of this notice in the Federal Register.
-In order to help ensure appropriate consideration, comments should reference OMB Control Number 1220-0039.
+Interested parties are encouraged to send comments to the OMB, Office of Information and Regulatory Affairs at the address shown in the ADDRESSES section within 30 days of publication of this notice in the Federal Register.
+In order to help ensure appropriate consideration, comments should mention OMB Control Number 1220-0163.
 The OMB is particularly interested in comments that:

 - Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;